Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 If you make a separate charge for credit (additional to the cash price) and you disclose it to the customer, this is exempt from VAT and should be excluded from your DGT.

 If your turnover is less than £1 million and you run a business where your customers do not pay for the goods when they receive them (for example, you may be a milkman or newsagent), you may take account of opening and closing debtors in your scheme calculations.
-Paragraph 4.5 of VAT Notice 727: retail schemes provides an example of how to do this.
+Paragraph 4.5 of Notice 727 provides an example of how to do this.

 Most deposits are an advance payment for a supply and must be included in your DGT.